wyatt-toure/github-and-R-project-guide/resources.md

 ## Work flow management

 -   [reproducible](https://reproducible.predictiveecology.org/) is an R package that makes it easier to re-run code from scratch multiple times.
-The reason you would want this package if you work with very large raw data sets (*e.g.* spatial data for ecological niche models or bioinformatic data) that have very long pre processing steps [@mcintire2021ReproducibleSetTools].
+A reason you would want this package is if you work with very large raw data sets (*e.g.* spatial data for ecological niche models or bioinformatic data) that have very long pre processing steps [@mcintire2021ReproducibleSetTools].
 -   [targets](https://docs.ropensci.org/targets/) is an R package which helps conduct long run times.
 A large work flow has a bunch of moving parts.
 If you change one stage you need to re run the computation to bring the results up to date [@landau2021TargetsPackageDynamic]. targets will show you the status of data, functions, etc. [drake](https://docs.ropensci.org/drake/) is an older version of targets but has limitations which required a completely new software implementation [@landau2018DrakePackagePipeline].
 -   [flowr](http://flow-r.github.io/flowr/) is an R package which helps design and implement complex analysis pipelines (think big data like bioinformatics).

 ## Reproducibility guides

--   [rOpenSci Reproducibility in Science A Guide to enhancing reproducibility in scientific results and writing](http://ropensci.github.io/reproducibility-guide/) is a website during an rOpenSci hackathon.
+-   [rOpenSci Reproducibility in Science A Guide to enhancing reproducibility in scientific results and writing](http://ropensci.github.io/reproducibility-guide/) is a website that was created during an rOpenSci hackathon.
 It contains sections about writing code, storing data, and project work flows.
 -   [The Turing Way](https://the-turing-way.netlify.app/welcome) is an extensive, open-source, community built guide for best practices in conducting reproducible, ethical, inclusive, and collaborative science.
 They go into much greater depth on several of the topics I have touched on in this guide.
 -   [R for Reproducible Scientific Analysis](http://swcarpentry.github.io/r-novice-gapminder/) contains the lesson materials for a workshop that teaches fundamentals of programming in R (the focus is not on teaching statistical analysis).